Her Resale Value

 Her Resale Value is a 1933 American pre-Code drama film directed by B. Reeves Eason and starring June Clyde, George J. Lewis and Noel Francis.
 The film's sets were designed by the art director Paul Palmentola.

+Plot

 Bored of her life as a small town doctor's wife, a young woman heads to the city with ambitions of becoming a model.
 She takes a new lover and plans to divorce her husband, now a head of a hospital, so that she can remarry.